 Note that the figure's head only turns left and right - it does not allow the head to look up and down.
 The heads only turned left and right until the the swivel ball head that was introduced in 1985 (Series Four).

-In Argentina, Rock 'n Roll was recolored black and released as Shimik.
+In Argentina, Plastirama recolored Rock 'n Roll and released him as Shimik.